We'll be glad to help you, simply email us at email@example.com or call us at 703-243-1965

 An individual email subscription to the Washington Overview is $14.95 and includes twelve monthly issues as well as special reports and analysis as events warrant.

 The White House and the nation should breathe a collective sigh of relief.
-According to Mueller, the President is not a Russian asset, a traitor, or an obstructer of justice, and the various investigations of the President, his family and his business associates now become more blatantly political.
+According to Mueller, the President is not a Russian asset, a traitor, or worthy of criminal indictment, and the various investigations of the President, his family and his business associates now become more blatantly political.

 MARCH 23, 2019

 The long-anticipated Mueller report was released to the Attorney General last night, and though the details have yet to be made public, the basic conclusion was that no further criminal indictments are warranted.
 No collusion.
 No obstruction of justice.
 No doubt the report, when and if it is released, will contain much damaging information—particularly about the Russians, and possibly about the President’s efforts to interfere with (but not obstruct) various investigations.
 Depending on how much raw data is released, it will certainly provide fodder for continuing investigations.
 In the words of one Democrat Congressman, “This is the beginning, not the end.”
 So with the long-awaited conclusion of the Mueller Report have we finally achieved some sort of closure?
 Hardly.
 But we appear to have avoided a truly terrible outcome, i.e. that the President of the US is a Russian mole.
 Be thankful for small favors.

 Would you like free healthcare?
 Free tuition?
 A guaranteed income?
 Forgiveness of your debts, along with your sins?

 It’s little wonder that the latest polls show a surprising level of support for such propositions.
 However, the numbers fall dramatically when the costs of the various promises are revealed and it turns out that the tax burden will not fall entirely on multimillionaires.
 How the question is framed will go a long way to determining which party prevails in 2020.